Bhutan General Information

 Money, Currency & Budget

 Foreign currency notes such as US dollars and Euro 100 or 50 have a slightly higher exchange rate than smaller denominations.
+Banks may exchange smaller notes but small currency below 10 Euro or $ will be difficult to change.

-Budgeting for expenses: If you have prepaid for all your meals, budget between $20-50 per day per person for additional expenses such as alcoholic beverages, soft drinks, offering at temples, gratuities, a few souvenirs, and laundry.
+Budgeting for expenses: If you have prepaid for all your meals, budget between $10-50 per day per person for additional expenses such as alcoholic beverages, soft drinks, offering at temples, gratuities, a few souvenirs, and laundry.

 Nestled within the majestic Himalayas, ensconced between India and China, lies the secluded kingdom of Bhutan.
 This independent nation has long thrived in isolation from the rest of the world, preserving its rich cultural and spiritual heritage through centuries-old traditions.